fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 </div>
 ```

 The remaining tests use the [toHaveStyle](https://www.npmjs.com/package/@testing-library/jest-dom#tohavestyle) method to verify that the child component of the <i>Togglable</i> component is not visible initially, by checking that the style of the <i>div</i> element contains _{ display: 'none' }_.
-Another test verifies that when the button is pressed the component is visible, meaning that the style for hiding the component <i>is no longer</i> assigned to the component.
+Another test verifies that when the button is pressed the component is visible, meaning that the style for hiding it <i>is no longer</i> assigned to the component.

 Let's also add a test that can be used to verify that the visible content can be hidden by clicking the second button of the component: